Updated June 2026 · ClinicalTrials.gov

 University Hospital, Lille is a non-industry sponsor (academic medical center, hospital, foundation, or research network).
 Non-industry sponsors often investigate novel approaches, rare conditions, and behavioral or surgical interventions that commercial sponsors may not prioritize.

-University Hospital, Lille's research footprint spans Multiple Sclerosis (2 trials), adenocarcinoma-of-the-pancreas (1), and adenocarcinoma-of-the-duodenum (1) as the top three conditions.
+University Hospital, Lille's research footprint spans Multiple Sclerosis (2 trials), Systemic Sclerosis (2), and Polycystic Ovary Syndrome (1) as the top three conditions.
 The full condition list, sorted by trial count, is in the sidebar.

 Trials by University Hospital, Lille